-In an economic context, the vision translates to a continued focus on welcoming, supporting and enabling the business community to flourish, providing local employment opportunities so that our community can choose to live, work and play locally ultimately enhancing quality of life for our residents.
+community can choose to live, work and play locally ultimately enhancing quality of life for our residents.

-Connections also form an important component to achieving local opportunities, both physical transport connections and hard and soft infrastructure connections for the City's employment centres.
+Connections also form an important component to achieving local opportunities, both physical transport connections, hard and soft infrastructure connections for the City's employment centres.